caioluis/Java-MOOC-Helsinki-2013/README.md

 I was previously programming in Swift and C#, but as I lost access to the MacOS and I wasn't enjoying C#, thus I quit both for now.
 (Swift, one day I'll come back to you!)

 So why not Java?
 I googled the best programming language course available and found great references about the MOOC provided by the University of Helsinki.
 As it was free, I didn't think much about it and decided to give it a try.
-A lot of friends already knew Java, so I wanted to fit into the group xD.

 On this repo we have all the exercises that I've done from the "Object Oriented Programming with Java" MOOC made by the University of Helsinki.